 6. Dependency is encouraged.

 Micromanaging leaders want to feel uniquely essential to an organization’s success, and they want to feel depended upon by others.
-If your workplace prizes micromanagement, it’s likely you’ll notice that a relationship of dependency on managers and a culture of spoon feeding is encouraged for you and your peers.
+If your workplace prizes micromanagement, it’s likely you’ll notice that a relationship of dependency on managers and a culture of spoon-feeding is encouraged for you and your peers.
 Micromanaging leaders will foster this by refusing to delegate, therein inculcating themselves further in an organization’s ability to succeed.

 7. You feel heavily monitored.

 In a micromanaging culture, you’ll find leaders who are simultaneously driven by insecurity, yet also in possession of an inflated ego.
 That’s a combination that can lead to a certain kind of paranoia, and it will often manifest itself in a perceived need to monitor employees.
-In situations like these, workers aren’t merely kept an eye on — their business is actively pried into.
-If you work in such a culture, it’s possible your screen time, files, and even emails and texts are being tracked.
+In situations like these, workers aren’t merely kept an eye on—their business is actively pried into.
+If you work in such a culture, it’s possible your screen time, files and even emails and texts are being tracked.

 Mismanagement vs micromanagement

 As is a popularly held viewpoint today, micromanagement is a form of mismanagement.
 This is because anything that inhibits employees’ development, productivity and basic well-being to the extent that micromanagement does is inherently a form of mismanagement.
 Because employees are made to live in a state of constant self-doubt and disempowerment, they are likely to become disengaged and, ultimately, to leave a company for more supportive waters.
-As a leader who is tasked with managing and retaining a company’s human resources, being responsible for this pattern points to an inability to do the very basics of one’s job — in other words, it points to a form of mismanagement.
+As a leader who is tasked with managing and retaining a company’s human resources, being responsible for this pattern points to an inability to do the very basics of one’s job—in other words, it points to a form of mismanagement.

-How to escape a micromanagement situation
+How to escape a micromanager

 If you’re currently working within a micromanaging-heavy culture, there are a few things you can try in order to improve your situation.